 Upon stripping the engine, the guys discovered that it was actually in great shape—so the decision was made to up the capacity to 600cc with a new set of pistons and rings.
 The engine also got a new clutch with stronger springs, a new cam chain, and polished cylinder heads and intake manifold.

-Velocity stacks were added to the carbs—which were completely rebuilt and synchronised—improving both the CB’s power and exhaust note.
+Velocity stacks were added to the carbs—which were completely rebuilt and synchronised—improving both the CB550’s power and exhaust note.
 The engine now breathes out through a pair of reverse cone mufflers.

 A predominantly black paint scheme adorns the bodywork, with tasteful brass-coloured pinstripes that complement the many hand-made brass and aluminium parts.
 These include a mounting plate for the clocks and warning lights, a vent on the rear brake drum, the rear-set pegs and controls, and a finned plate mounted behind the carbs, which acts as a mudguard.
 The engine covers have also been modified, and the Honda logo replaced with the same “Hm” emblem as on the tank badges.